Prakash-Kushwaha/pio-lm35/README.md

   - GND to Ground

 ## Setup and Installation
-1. **Software Setup**: Ensure you have the Arduino IDE with the ATmega32 board library and the necessary LCD I2C libraries installed.
+1. **PlatformIO Setup**:
+   - Ensure PlatformIO is installed in Visual Studio Code.
+   - Set up a new project in PlatformIO for the ATmega32 microcontroller.
+   - Install the `LiquidCrystal_I2C` library in PlatformIO for handling the LCD.

-2. **Hardware Setup**: Assemble the circuit as per the circuit diagram.
+2. **Hardware Setup**:
+   - Assemble the circuit according to the diagram.

-3. **Code Upload**: Connect the ATmega32 to your computer using an ISP programmer and upload the code from `main.cpp`.
+3. **Code Upload**:
+   - Use an ISP programmer to connect the ATmega32 to your computer.
+   - Upload the code from `main.cpp` using PlatformIO.

 ## Code Explanation
 ### Libraries